smaht-dac/submitr/docs/source/credentials.rst

 Once you've obtained access and secret keys (per the previous) section, they should be stored in a file on your local machine called ``~/.smaht-keys.json``.
 (Note that the ``~`` there refers to your local home directory).
-The format of this file should look like this:
+The format of this file should look something like this:

 .. code-block::